Frequently Asked Questions

 What is the American School District Panel (ASDP)?

-The ASDP is the first and only nationally representative sample of school district and charter management organization (CMO) leaders.
-Panel members participate in surveys and interviews to inform policy and monitor trends over time.
-Its findings help policymakers and stakeholders understand the challenges school leaders face, how they innovate and solve problems, and what districts need.
+The ASDP is the first and only set of recurring surveys of all U.S. school districts.
+Twice per year, school district leaders are invited to participate in surveys and interviews to inform policy and monitor trends over time.
+Findings help policymakers and stakeholders understand the challenges school leaders face, how they innovate and solve problems, and what districts need.

 Are there other national surveys of educators?

-Although there are other educator surveys, the ASDP is the first and only nationally representative panel of school districts and CMOs.
-It is the newest addition to the American Educator Panels (AEP), which regularly surveys over 25,000 teachers and 8,000 principals from around the country.
-The ASDP provides timely answers to education topics such as how districts are responding to COVID-19; changes to enrollment, staffing and budget; the rigor and quality of instruction; and equity of schooling.
+Although there are other educator surveys, the ASDP is the first and only survey of all U.S. school districts.
+It is part of the American Educator Panels (AEP), which regularly surveys over 25,000 teachers and 8,000 principals from around the country.
+The ASDP provides timely answers to education topics such as how districts are responding to AI; changes to enrollment, staffing, and budget; the rigor and quality of instruction; chronic absenteeism; and equity of schooling.

 Who are the ASDP partners?

-The ASDP is a partnership among the RAND Corporation, the Center on Reinventing Public Education (CRPE) at the Arizona State University, the Council of the Great City Schools, and Kitamba (an education consulting firm).
+The ASDP is a partnership among RAND, the Center on Reinventing Public Education (CRPE) at the Arizona State University, the Council of the Great City Schools, and MGT (an education consulting firm).

 Who funds the ASDP?